rubo77/Lalumo/dev/plan.md

 - [x] Adjust all asset and navigation links to use absolute paths and language-specific routing
 - [x] Add SEO tags (hreflang, canonical, meta) for both languages
 - [x] Fix image paths in app/index.html so that images display correctly in the app output (current user focus).
-- [ ] Rewrite homepage/app marketing texts (features and screenshot captions) to target parents of preschoolers, highlight unique features, and align with app concept in dev/CONCEPT.md
-- [ ] Test build: verify /app/index.html, /index.html, /de/index.html output, links, and SEO
+- [x] Test build: verify /app/index.html, /index.html, /de/index.html output, links, and SEO
+- [x] Fix webpack config and deploy pipeline for homepage images/assets
+- [x] Re-deploy and verify /de/ is now served, then confirm all homepage image assets are available on the live site (lalumo.eu and lalumo.eu/de/), with no missing directories or globs.
+Test with curl for visibility.
+- Next: Final check that all homepage image assets are available and visible on the live site (lalumo.eu and lalumo.eu/de/), with no missing directories or globs.
+Test with curl for visibility.

 ## Current Goal
-Test build: verify /app/index.html, /index.html, /de/index.html output, links, and SEO
+Final check that all homepage image assets are available and visible on lalumo.eu and /de/.